winterland1989/hterm/README.md

 Http terminal based on [butterfly](https://github.com/paradoxxxzero/butterfly) with server written in haskell.
 All credit of js and css go to [paradoxxxzero](https://github.com/paradoxxxzero/butterfly)

-### The stroy
-My company's machine is running a very old linux distro(CentOs 4.3) which i can't setup a proper butterfly on, but i managed to compile a working GHC(from 6.8 -> 6.10 -> 6.12 -> 7.4 -> 7.8 -> 7.10, Oh My!), So why not just write a backend server with it since i'm making my way to a haskell noobie?

 ### Build and use
 First get your GHC and cabal
 ```